Skip to main content

 Make your first API call

-Query the latest block to validate connectivity.
+Query the latest Ethereum block to confirm connectivity:

-curl -sS -H "Authorization: Bearer $BLOCKDB_API_KEY" \
+-H "Authorization: Bearer $BLOCKDB_API_KEY" \

 4